OWASP/CheatSheetSeries/cheatsheets/Forgot_Password_Cheat_Sheet.md

 One implementation can be found over for [Authy](https://www.twilio.com/docs/authy/tutorials/two-factor-authentication-python-flask).
 If you don't want to rely on applications (such as Authy, Google/Microsoft Authenticator, etc.), you can generate QR codes and send them from the server for the user to scan using their device.
 The following python library, [pyotp](https://github.com/pyauth/pyotp), helps the developer implement any of the methods discussed in this section.

 > OTPs can be sent through other channels as well, such as emails and SMSs.
-Various attacks and weaknesses have been identified in such technologies that it is preferrable not to use them for OTPs.
+Various attacks and weaknesses have been identified in SMS that it is preferrable not to use them for OTPs.

 ### URL Tokens